Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Tokens/01-Keep-It-Simple.md

 ## Issues

 1. The term "Fungible" as attributed to the simple Audited Token creates the impression that an NFT can only be Fungible.
 In actual case a simple Audited Token is non-fungible when in it's minted state.
-Thought needs to be given to rephrase this section.
+Thought needs to be given to rephrase this section. **Changed to "Simple".**

 ## Tools